getify/You-Dont-Know-JS/get-started/ch1.md

 The idea is that JS developers can write code with confidence that their code won't stop working unpredictably because a browser update is released.
 This makes the decision to choose JS for a program a more wise and safe investment, for years into the future.

 That "guarantee" is no small thing.
 Maintaining backwards compatibility, stretched out across almost 25 years of the language's history, creates an enormous burden and a whole slew of unique challenges.
-You'd be hard pressed to find any other example in all of computing of such a committment to backwards compatibility.
+You'd be hard pressed to find any other example in all of computing of such a commitment to backwards compatibility.

 The costs of sticking to this principle should not be casually dismissed.
 It necessarily creates a very high bar to including changing or extending the language; any decision becomes effectively permanent, mistakes and all.
 Once it's in JS, it can't be taken out because it might break programs, even if we'd really, really like to remove it!